yeghishe/yeghishe.github.io/_posts/2015-08-14-continuous-integration-for-node-projects.markdown

 even better, have a Jenkins docker image.
 There are few problems with this approach though.
 One is that every time you need a new global package you need to re-provision Jenkins instance or re-build the docker image.
-Other big problem is the visioning issue, one project may need one version of node or global packages and another project may need other version, we don't want to be forced to upgrade all the project to latest versions in one day.
+Other big problem is the versioning issue, one project may need one version of node or global packages and another project may need other version, we don't want to be forced to upgrade all the project to latest versions in one day.
 What would be ideal is isolated node environments.
 Luckily Jenkins has NodeJS plugin.
 What it does it